Shriniwas21/Project2/README.md

 - You need model flexibility and interpretability (via feature importance and visualization)

 ## How We Tested the Model

-We implemented multiple unit tests across modules:
+We implemented multiple **unit tests** using PyTest, with real-world inspired datasets.
+Each test is structured to check a specific scenario:

-- test_DecisionStump.py: Validates stump splits correctly
+- `test_DecisionStump.py`: Validates simple stump prediction on toy data
-- test_GradientBoosting.py: End-to-end prediction checks
+- `test_feature_importance.py`: Ensures that feature importances are tracked and normalized
+- `test_subsampling.py`: Verifies log-loss convergence and saved plots with sampled data
-- test_GradientBoostingResults.py: Accuracy, precision, recall, log-loss
+- `test_GradientBoostingResults.py`: Tests metric calculations (accuracy, precision, recall, F1, log-loss)
-- test_subsampling.py: Subsampled boosting + loss curve generation
-- test_feature_importance.py: Verifies feature importance sum = 1
+- `test_GradientBoosting.py`: Comprehensive coverage on:
+  - Perfectly separable data
+  - Noisy linear regression data
+  - High-dimensional sparse datasets
+  - Imbalanced classes (precision/recall check)
+  - Constant-label edge cases
+  - Output of `predict_proba` in [0, 1]
+  - Plot saving using `plot_loss_curve()`

+All test files use PyTest conventions and datasets are loaded from the `datasets/` directory for reproducibility and grading transparency.

 **Test Outputs:**
-The outputs are present in ./GradientBossting/tests/images/test_*.PNG)
+Test output screenshots are saved in `./GradientBoosting/tests/images/` as `test_*.png`.

 ## Limitations / Known Challenges
 - Unstable predictions on small noisy datasets when using deep trees and high learning rates.